ava-labs/apm/README.md

 ### join-subnet
 Joins a subnet by its alias.
-Either a partial alias (e.g `spacesvm`) or a fully qualified name including the repository (e.g `ava-labs/core:spacesvm`) to disambiguate between multiple repositories can be used.
+Either a partial alias (e.g `spaces`) or a fully qualified name including the repository (e.g `ava-labs/core:spaces`) to disambiguate between multiple repositories can be used.

 This will install dependencies for the subnet by calling `install-vm` on each virtual machine required by the subnet.